gnomadic/tavern-protocol/docs/ROADMAP.md

 ## Phase 1:  Hackathon

 This is where we are today.
 It works!
-There are three modules, and you can create a game with them.
+There are three components, and you can create a game with them.
 You can define Game Functions and play your game.
 It's not pretty.

 ## Phase 2: Alpha